 released: october 20th, 2006

 CD sold out.
-Digital Download available as Pay What You Want.
+Digital Download available.

 Dead Man's Hill represents the pinnacle of the Death Industrial scene, offering a brilliant blend of militaristic drums, epic orchestrations, and dark sensibilities.
 Tired of computer constructed sounds?
 Bored of standard beats?
 Had enough of bands following simplistic formulas, conforming themselves to be clones of the newest trend?
 Dead Man's Hill defies these limitations, with a sound that is both classic and renewed; a sound that crosses, combines, and surpasses the subgenres, resulting in a tour de force of industrial, gothic, neo-classical and neo-folk.
 Lakes of Sacrifice is a powerful entity with a horror movie soundtrack feel; it is classic industrial in the old school way, yet will surprise and reveal something new to the listening audience.